Skip Ribbon Commands

 • Becoming familiar with school rules regarding attendance and truancy, and the legal or disciplinary actions that can result when a child is not going to school.

-• Making a plan and setting an expected timeline for your child's re-integration to school, while also considering possible obstacles.
+• Planning and setting an expected timeline for your child's re-integration to school, while also considering possible obstacles.

 • Discussing whether a 504 or IEP is appropriate for addressing learning and social-emotional issues that are interfering with your child's school attendance.